ejimeneztejero/TOMO3D_dev/README.md

 # TOMO3D_dev
-Download the tar file.
+Download the zip file.
 It contains the source files and different folders.